openSUSE/openSUSE-release-tools/docs/metrics.md

 Ingest relevant OBS and annotation data to generate insightful metrics.

-The overall structure is to loop over all requests to extract point of change and calculate metrics.
-Many of the points of change are treated as deltas, meaning add one to this bucket or minus one from another.
+The overall structure is to loop over all requests to extract points of change and calculate metrics.
+Many of the points of change are treated as deltas, meaning to add one to this bucket or minus one from another.
 After all requests are ingested the points are walked to evaluate the deltas and recreate the state at that point in time.